 2013 update: Many things have happened since 2005, both personally and career-wise.
 This history page is so outdated that I have to keep it in place for nostalgia.
 However, I'll add a few updates: in 2006, baby #3 arrived.
 In 2010, I returned to work full-time, again as a network engineer.
 In 2011, I changed companies after 14 years, to a reseller in the "IT" world, fell in love with 802.11n wireless, and unwittingly moved into the "security" space.
 A drastically different but fantastic working environment, totally dynamic (to a fault), but with countless opportunities to learn and succeed.

-This resume is years out of date, but here's what it looked like in 2005:
+This career-bio is years out of date, but here's what it looked like in 2005.